 On the penultimate trading day of the year, the S&P 500 <.SPX> is headed for its best December in nearly two decades.
 The index has gained 6.7 percent so far this month, closing on Wednesday at its highest level since September 8, 2008, and has risen in 17 of the last 20 sessions.

 Pending home sales for November are expected at 10 a.m. <1500 GMT>, and are expected to show a 1.5 percent rise.

 The Chicago Purchasing Managers Index (PMI), due at 9:45 a.m.
 (1445 GMT), is expected to have dipped a bit in the December reading, with analysts forecasting a drop to 61.0 from 62.5 the month before.

-S&P 500 futures fell 0.4 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 4 points, and Nasdaq 100 futures rose 3 points.
+S&P 500 futures shed 1.1 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures lost 5 points, and Nasdaq 100 futures added 1.75 point.